If You Can Believe Your Eyes and Ears

-If You Can Believe Your Eyes and Ears is the debut studio album by the American folk rock vocal group the Mamas & the Papas (stylized as The Mama's and the Papa's), released on February 28, 1966.
-The stereo mix of the album is included on All the Leaves Are Brown (2001), a double CD compilation consisting of the band's first four albums and various singles, as well as on The Mamas & the Papas Complete Anthology (2004), a four-CD box set released in the UK.
-The mono mix of the album was remastered and reissued on vinyl by Sundazed Music in 2010, and on CD the following year.
+If You Can Believe Your Eyes and Ears is the debut studio album by the American-Canadian folk rock vocal group the Mamas & the Papas (stylized as The Mama's and the Papa's), released on February 28, 1966 through Dunhill Records.
 It is the band's only album to reach number one on the Billboard 200.
+In the UK, the album was released as The Mama's and the Papa's on June 10, 1966, on RCA Victor, and reached number three on the Record Retailer Albums Chart.

 In 2003, If You Can Believe Your Eyes and Ears was ranked number 127 on Rolling Stone magazine's list of the 500 greatest albums of all time, with its rank rising to number 112 in the 2012 revision.

 Cover art

-Five versions of the album cover were produced:
+At least six versions of the album cover were produced: